-As the field of LIS education changes-re-engineering standard practices to become viable in a rapidly changing educational environment-LIS textbooks must change with the times.
+As the field of LIS education changes, LIS textbooks must change with the times.
 Students need to learn both the practicalities of librarianship and the history, ethics, and pedagogies of their chosen career.
 It's increasingly important for textbook authors to be innovative thinkers while still being deeply grounded in the area of their expertise.

-Textbooks are changing along with the field-professors require that the books they assign include the importance of diversity, equity, inclusion, and access.
-They may be asking students to read a big foundations textbook or a number of smaller texts more specific to a particular track.
-Student demographics and interests are changing with the times, and textbooks need to keep up.
+Textbooks are changing along with the field-professors require that books integrate diversity, equity, inclusion, and access.
+Students may read a big foundations textbook or a number of smaller texts more specific to a particular track.
+Student demographics and interests are changing with the times.
+Archiving is of great interest.
+Data is important.
+Media literacy is critical.
+Many new literacies are entering course syllabi: health information literacy.
+Privacy literacy.
+Business information literacy.

 So who writes these textbooks?
 You and your colleagues do.
-In this informative and entertaining discussion designed to introduce you to textbook authorship and publication, you'll learn from a senior acquisitions editor and published authors how to propose, write, and market a textbook.
+In this informative and entertaining discussion designed to introduce you to textbook authorship and publication, you'll learn from a senior acquisitions editor and published author how to propose, write, and market a textbook.

-Senior acquisitions editor Jessica Gribble will offer information about coming up with and refining an idea, writing a proposal, signing a contract, working with an editor, and the challenges and joys of writing the book.
+Senior acquisitions editor Jessica Gribble (Bloomsbury Libraries Unlimited) will offer information about coming up with and refining an idea, writing a proposal, signing a contract, working with an editor, and the challenges and joys of writing the book.